World Cup 2018: 5 things we learnt from Nigeria 1 Vs 0 Iceland

 Befuddling, he never used this set-up until the second half of the 2-1 loss to England in one of the Super Eagles warm-up games ahead of the World Cup.

-It should be noted that the three-man defence system has always worked with the Super Eagles, making it even more shocking that he completely stayed away from it in the 2-0 loss to Croatia.
+It should be noted that the three-man defence system has always worked for the Super Eagles, making it even more shocking that he completely stayed away from it in the 2-0 loss to Croatia.

 Against Iceland, he sacrificed a forward and included Kenneth Omeruo in the defence to join the Oyinbo-wall and then what followed was Nigeria’s best display of 2018.